Villa Maïa – Luxury boutique hotel epitomizing the height of contemporary French design.

 - Basilique Notre Dame de Fourvière – Lyon’s most iconic landmark, shining white on the hill since the 19th century, is equally beautiful inside, with its mosaics in blue and gold.
 The panoramic view of the city from the terrace is another big draw.
 There’s even a tour of the rooftops of Fourvière (free with the Lyon City Card) from the basilica’s own roof.
 9-minute walk (0.3 mile) uphill.

 - Cathédrale Saint-Jean-Baptiste – At the center of Vieux Lyon stands its medieval cathedral, which evolved from 1180 to 1480.
 Inside the main attraction is a rare 16th-century astronomical clock.
 Guided tours are on offer every Saturday and Sunday at 2:30pm.
-Be aware that parts of the interior are under restoration (planned to finish in 2022).
 Across the Place Saint-Jean is the cathedral’s treasury museum.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Street art – You can find more than 100 elaborate and charming ‘murs peints’ or frescos around the city, mainly designed by the company CitéCréation.
-There is a cluster around the banks of the Saône which is easy to get to from the old town, including: the ‘Fresque des Lyonnais’ (0.8 mile, 17-minute walk), featuring famous sons from the Roman Emperor Claudius to the Lumière brothers and Paul Bocuse, and the ‘Fresque de la Cour des Loges’, which depicts the glorious courtyard of the nearby hotel as a stage set (0.6 mile, 14-minute walk).
+There is a cluster around the banks of the Saône which is easy to get to from the old town, including: the ‘Fresque des Lyonnais’ (0.8 mile), featuring famous sons from the Roman Emperor Claudius to the Lumière brothers and Paul Bocuse, and the ‘Fresque de la Cour des Loges’, which depicts the glorious courtyard of the nearby hotel as a stage set (0.6 mile).

 Nearby Markets or Grocery Stores

 - Casino – Small branch of popular supermarket.
 Decent selection of groceries and essentials.
-10-minute walk (0.5 mile).
+(0.5 mile).